NaturalIntelligence/fast-xml-parser/README.md

 ```
 **OPTIONS** :

+With the correct options, you can get the almost original XML without losing any information.

 * **attributeNamePrefix** : Identify attributes with this prefix otherwise treat them as a tag.
 * **attrNodeName**: Identify attributes when they are grouped under single property.